EmiliosRichards/How-I-Adjusted-Garmin-GPS-Coordinates-using-Python/README.md

 It is a great watch, and I love the design and features it provides, it has accomplished everything

 with one major exception, the GPS produced perculiar results.
-It will come at no shock to those who have travelled through the Mediterranean, Baltic, and Middle-Eastern regions that it is no fault of brand or model.
+It will come at no shock to those who have travelled through the Mediterranean, Baltic, and Middle-Eastern regions that it (perculiar results) is no fault of brand or model.
 The problem I faced stems from a much deeper issue: electronic warfare and our spatial proximity to the Middle-Eastern region.
-The geopolitical conflict in this area has resulted in GPS and satellite signal disruptions.
+The geopolitical conflict in this area has resulted in GPS and satellite signal disruptions. (many are being affected) and the interference in my GPS coord is one of the many (disruptions) being felt by people.
+Although this issue is a small compared to many people are currently facing, it still a ery real byproduct of the war.
+With that being said, I was determined to eleviate the issue and to not let it hinder value I find in taking care of myself. - -

 geopolitical conflicts, electronic warefare, satellite and gps interference